Bishop of Plymouth (Anglican)

 The Anglican Bishop of Plymouth is an episcopal title used by a suffragan bishop of the Church of England Diocese of Exeter, in the Province of Canterbury, England.
 The title takes its name after the city of Plymouth in Devon; the See was erected under the Suffragans Nomination Act 1888 by Order in Council dated 21 November 1922.
-The suffragan bishop has particular episcopal oversight of the archdeaconries of Plymouth and Totnes.
+The suffragan bishop has particular episcopal oversight of the archdeaconries of Plymouth and of Totnes.

-It was announced on 6 July 2022 that James Grier would be the next Bishop of Plymouth.
-Grier studied Theology at Oxford and later served his curacy at St Andrew's in North Oxford.
-He was Associate Vicar for St Johns Harborne, Birmingham, then returned to his native Devon as a team vicar and Diocesan Youth Church Advisor and began Unlimited Church with his wife Liz; they have two children.
+The current bishop, since September 2022, is James Grier.